grafana/grafana-app-sdk/docs/operators.md

 ## In the SDK

-The SDK offers a simple way to create the operator pattern with the `operator` package.
+The operator patterns are implemented in the SDK's `operator` package.
-While a lot of code in this package has a rather explicit kubernetes reliance (ingesting a kube config or client), this will eventually be removed in favor of an abstraction that will produce the appropriate client(s) to talk to the underlying storage layer.
+However, they are easiest to use as part of `simple.App`, which wraps the more complex logic of an operator and requires only that you write your reconciler(s) or watcher(s), which react to change events in the resources your app cares about.

-An operator consists, broadly, of collections of runnable controllers, one type of which is defined in the SDK, but a user can easily extend this by having a new controller which implements the `operator.Controller` interface.
+Within the `operator` package, an operator consists, broadly, of collections of runnable controllers, one type of which is defined in the SDK, but a user can easily extend this by having a new controller which implements the `operator.Controller` interface.

 The controller offered by the SDK is the `operator.InformerController`, which is a controller that is composed of three sets of objects: